polkadot-fellows/RFCs/text/0000-rewards.md

 Any in-core approach risks enough malicious collators biasing the rewards by censoring the `ApprovalsTallyMessage`s messages for some validators during the first phase.
 After this first phase completes, our second phase proceeds deterministically.

-As an option, each validator could handle this second phase itself by creating siongle heavy transaction with `n` state accesses in this Merkle tree `M`, and this transaction sends the era points.
+As an option, each validator could handle this second phase itself by creating single heavy transaction with `n` state accesses in this Merkle tree `M`, and this transaction sends the era points.

 A remark for future developments..